 Lists by jgcorrea

 You'll probably ask: what qualifies as underrated?
-Well, there are a few commonalities.
-These movies are almost never mentioned in the director’s top-tier of films, usually mentioned as “lesser-...”
+Well,these movies are almost never mentioned in the director’s top-tier of films, usually mentioned as “lesser-...”
 Equally, a quick glance at wikipedia or even an obituary will not reveal these pictures until several paragraphs in, if at all, pointing out more popular or acclaimed pieces far earlier.
 You are unlikely to discover any of these ten on a “Best of...” list, even as other films by their directors will be strewn all through out them.
-Enough with the guidelines, onto the excellence.
+Now,so much for guidelines, let's talk about excellence.

 Beauty is hardly a subtle art, but subtlety does tend to enhance it farther.

 Hollywood and the glamour community always welcomed it.
 Actually, western culture places the highest value on appearance.

 The way 'she' looks can impact plot perception as well as spectator catharsis.
 Therefore, kudos to the loveliest (and, incidentally, timeless) team of beautified pros in the business:

 These are masterly creators of bodily magic fusing lights, shadows, movements and musical tempos.
 As a balletomane, I've no words to express my deep gratitude to all of them, plus a number of absentees from database.

 The absence of Helen Mirren and Sarah Bernhard is easily explained - I haven't seen the relevant movies so far - this notwithstanding, a tenth place is duly reserved for one of them.

 Awards are not always well deserved and of course there will never be unanimity for that matter.
 But some are not only deserved but also accurate, long-overdue and very much à propos.